LogiArg/JetpackJoyride/README.md

 Use the spacebar to control Barry's jetpack.
 Press and hold the spacebar to make Barry ascend, and release it to make him descend.

+## License

+This project is licensed under the MIT License.
+For more information, see the [LICENSE](LICENSE) file.